Award-BagdesWEBINAR 2024Attend Document Module & Digital Signature Webinar on October 23 and Simplify Document Workflows!

 3. Overlooking Key Stakeholders

-Failing to include all the relevant stakeholders in the charter can lead to misunderstandings or delays.
-Each stakeholder has a role to play, whether providing approval, delivering resources, or managing part of the project
+Failure to include all important stakeholders in the project plan can result in confusion or delay.
+Each stakeholder is assigned a specific role to fulfill, including giving approval, providing resources or even managing a portion of the project.

 4. Ignoring Risks